docker-archive/deploykit/README.md

 #### Groups
 When managing infrastructure like computing clusters, Groups make good abstraction, and working with groups is easier than managing individual instances.
 For example, a group can be made up of a collection of machines as individual instances.
-The machines in a group can have identical configurations (replicas, or cattles).
+The machines in a group can have identical configurations (replicas, or cattle).
 They can also have slightly different properties like identity and ordering (as members of a quorum or pets).

 _InfraKit_ provides primitives to manage Groups: a group has a given size and can shrink or grow based on some specification,